-- Be prompt to the examination.
-Students should assemble outside the hall or other designated venue (minimum 15 minutes prior to the commencement of the examination, test or assessment). - Wear full school uniform to all examinations. - Cease speaking or communicating in any way as they enter the examination venue and remain silent while in the examination room except if talking to a supervisor. - Complete an attendance slip for every examination.
-The slips will be collected and forwarded to the Deputy Principal. - Follow the examination supervisor's instructions at all times. - Behave in a way that will not be likely to disturb the work of any other student nor disrupt the conduct of the examination. - Not write, use any equipment including highlighters, or annotate the examination paper in any way during reading time. - Make a serious attempt at all questions in the examination.
+- a.
+Be prompt to the examination.
+Students should assemble outside the hall or other designated venue (minimum 15 minutes prior to the commencement of the examination, test or assessment). - b.
+Wear full school uniform to all examinations. - c.
+Cease speaking or communicating in any way as they enter the examination venue and remain silent while in the examination room except if talking to a supervisor. - d.
+Complete an attendance slip for every examination.
+The slips will be collected and forwarded to the Deputy Principal. - e.
+Follow the examination supervisor's instructions at all times. - f.
+Behave in a way that will not be likely to disturb the work of any other student nor disrupt the conduct of the examination. - g.
+Not write, use any equipment including highlighters, or annotate the examination paper in any way during reading time. - h.
+Make a serious attempt at all questions in the examination.
 Answers must not contain frivolous or offensive material.
-Furthermore: - ✓ NESA awards zero to any script in which only the multiple choice questions have been answered or where the student has just copied or modified the question or part of it.
-These are treated as a non-attempt of the examination in that course. - ✓ In Year 12 this will result in a non-award of the HSC in that course so that course will not appear on your HSC. - ✓ In Year 12 this will also result in the student not being awarded an ATAR if this course counts towards his/her 10 units. - You must not bring any of the following items into your assessments/exams: - ✓ Mobile phones - ✔ Programmable watches eg smart watches
+Furthermore: - i.
+NESA awards zero to any script in which only the multiple-choice questions have been answered or where the student has just copied or modified the question or part of it.
+These are treated as a nonattempt of the examination in that course. - ii.
+In Year 12 this will result in a non-award of the HSC in that course so that course will not appear on your HSC. - iii.
+In Year 12 this will also result in the student not being awarded an ATAR if this course counts towards his/her 10 units.

-- ✓ Electronic devices (except a calculator, if allowed), including communication devices, organisers, tablets, music players, earphones or electronic dictionaries - ✓ Stopwatches - ✔ Paper or printed or written material (including your exam timetable) - ✓ Dictionaries (except in language exams, if allowed) - ✔ Correction fluid or correction tape - You cannot borrow equipment during assessments or exams.
-Exam supervisors may inspect your equipment when you enter the room and will tell you where to place unauthorised items. - Remain in the examination room until the examination time has elapsed and students are dismissed by the supervisor. - Behave ethically no attempt should be made to engage in malpractice, to cheat or to attempt to cheat.
+- i.
+Students are permitted to bring the following equipment into an examination-style Assessment Task: - i. black pens (no pens with ink that can be erased) - ii. pencils (must be at least 2B), erasers and a sharpener - iii. a ruler marked in millimetres and centimetres - iv. highlighter pens - v. a clear bottle of water with no label - vi. a watch (not a programmable or smart watch), which you must take off, place on your desk in clear view and not touch during the exam - j.
+You must not bring any of the following items into your assessments/exams: - i.
+Mobile phones - ii.
+Programmable watches e.g. smart watches - iii.
+Electronic devices (except a calculator, if allowed), including communication devices, organisers, tablets, music players, earphones or electronic dictionaries - iv.
+Stopwatches - v.
+Paper or printed or written material (including your exam timetable) - vi.
+Dictionaries (except in language exams, if allowed) - vii.
+Correction fluid or correction tape - viii.
+Pencil cases that are not clear and see through - k.
+You cannot borrow equipment during assessments or exams.
+Exam supervisors may inspect your equipment when you enter the room and will tell you where to place unauthorised items. - I. Remain in the examination room until the examination time has elapsed and students are dismissed by the supervisor. - m.
+Behave ethically no attempt should be made to engage in malpractice, to cheat or to attempt to cheat.